dmcassel/ranged-buckets/CONTRIBUTING.md

-# Contributing to Roxy
+# Contributing to Ranged Buckets

-Roxy welcomes new contributors.
+I welcome contributions to this example code.
 This document will guide you through the process.

  - [Question or Problem?](#question)